 Greek Orthodox is the main religion in Cyprus and they too celebrate on the 25th of December.
 As for me being Roman Catholic, and from the East do you know that our Christmas season starts as early as September?!!!
 Oh, say what?!
 This year, I put up my Christmas tree on the 1st of November!
 That’s too early!
 Err just a little late….
 Umm well, you decide!

 Some say it’s getting too commercialized these days with all the decorations, marketing, and promotions.
-I say there is a truth to that yet the festivities make us feel happy amidst the ins and outs of life, remind us to be more humble and to be more giving.
+I say there is a truth to that yet this atmosphere makes us feel happy amidst the ins and outs of life, remind us to be more humble and to be more giving.
 There is always a reason to celebrate and be thankful for each year.

-So how is the Christmas holiday in Cyprus?
+So how is my Christmas holiday in Cyprus?

 Some shops have decors for sale as early as October!
 I’m pretty sure it is quite early on this side of the world!
 Well, you can start thinking of your theme and start shopping a little….yet just a few items since you have to watch out for Christmas fairs or bazaars!